OPSphystech420/AES/README.md

 For macOS and iOS applications, AESCryptor supports `NSString*` encryption and decryption.

 ### Note
 Ensure that the key and IV lengths are appropriate for AES-256 (key: 32 bytes, IV: 16 bytes).
-The class does not perform length checks or error handling for incorrect key/IV lengths.